Syamkrishnankk/IEEE-LAUNCHPAD/profiles/syamkrishnankk@mulearn.md

 ### About Me

->Dedicated and skilled UI/UX designer with a strong background in graphic design and management.
+>Dedicated and skilled Front-end developer and UI/UX designer with a strong background in graphic design and management.
 I have a keen eye for detail and a logical approach to problem-solving.
 I am proficient in HTML, CSS, JavaScript, React.js, and Bootstrap.
 My experience includes developing website frontends, creating interactive user interfaces, and adding animation effects to enhance user experience.

 ## Portfolio Highlights